NoahSoto/Mimikatz-For-Dummies/README.md

 ```
 ![[Pasted image 20250902213502.png]]

-Now we should be able to search for the lsasrv module with the `lm` command which [lists modules]([lm (List Loaded Modules) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/lm--list-loaded-modules-)) that are loaded in memory by a process.
+Now we should be able to search for the lsasrv module with the `lm` command which [lists modules](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/lm--list-loaded-modules-)that are loaded in memory by a process.
 We specify a specific module with the `m` flag.

 ```
 lm m lsasrv